truenas/middleware/docs/userguide/truenas_sharing.rst

 Click the "Next" button twice, then the "Confirm" button to create the share.
 The Wizard will automatically create a dataset for the share and start the CIFS service for you, so that the share is immediately available.
 The new share will also be added as an entry to :menuselection:`Sharing --> Windows (CIFS)`.

+Users can now access the share from any CIFS client and should not be prompted for their username or password.
+For example, to access the share from a Windows system, open Explorer and click on "Network".
+For this configuration example, a system named *FREENAS* should appear with a share named "insecure_cifs".
+The user should be able to copy data to and from the unauthenticated CIFS share.

 .. _Share Configuration: